bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 For step 4, we can do various things:
 1. Compute |FFT(J)|^2 to get the far field beam
 2. Apply Equation 11, which multiplies J by the "surface projection Jacobian" of the parabola and FFTs to account for surface curvature.
-This is an expansion about small theta, and including higher order terms approximates the beam better.
-All terms are FFTs of J with different complex prefactors.
+This is written down as an expansion about small theta, so including higher order terms approximates the beam better.
+All terms are FFTs of J with different complex prefactors and so are fast to compute.
 3. Directly compute the surface integral in Eq.
 4, which should not be an approximation.